jveilleux/FarmFreshWeb/putting-your-farm-on-facebook.md

 ##### 3\) Add to Favorites

-So that you can easily find your page, you should ‘**add to favourites**‘.
+So that you can easily find your page, you should ‘**add to favorites**‘.
 A link to your farm’s page will then appear in your menu, when you are logged into your personal account.

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/09/Add-to-favourites.png "Add to favourites")](https://openfoodnetwork.org/wp-content/uploads/2015/09/Add-to-favourites.png)